DynamoDB vs Amazon Keyspaces - The Ultimate Comparison

 Amazon DynamoDB and Amazon Keyspaces are two popular NoSQL database services offered by AWS.
 Both services provide extraordinarily scalable and high-performing databases to process serverless application requests with minimal latency.
 Therefore, deciding between the two is often difficult.

-So, this article aims to provide an in-depth review between Amazon DynamoDB and Amazon Keyspaces to understand each service and how they compare against each other.
+This article aims to provide an in-depth review of Amazon DynamoDB and Amazon Keyspaces to understand each service and how they compare against each other.

 DynamoDB and Amazon Keyspaces: An Overview